Second generation of video game consoles

-In the history of video games, the second generation era refers to computer and video games, video game consoles, and handheld video game consoles available from 1976 to 1982 Notable platforms of the second generation include the Fairchild Channel F, Atari 2600, Intellivision, Odyssey 2, and ColecoVision.
-The generation began in November 1976 with the release of the Fairchild Channel F. This was followed by the Atari 2600 in 1977, Magnavox Odyssey² in 1978, Intellivision in 1980 and then the Emerson Arcadia 2001, ColecoVision, Atari 5200, and Vectrex, all in 1982.
+In the history of video games, the second-generation era refers to computer and video games, video game consoles, and handheld video game consoles available from 1976 to 1992.
+Notable platforms of the second generation include the Fairchild Channel F, Atari 2600, Intellivision, Odyssey 2, and ColecoVision.
+The generation began in November 1976 with the release of the Fairchild Channel F. This was followed by the Atari 2600 in 1977, Magnavox Odyssey² in 1978, Intellivision in 1979 and then the Emerson Arcadia 2001, ColecoVision, Atari 5200, and Vectrex, all in 1982.
 By the end of the era, there were over 15 different consoles.
 It coincided with, and was partly fuelled by, the golden age of arcade video games.
 This peak era of popularity and innovation for the medium resulted in many games for second generation home consoles being ports of arcade games.
 Space Invaders, the first "killer app" arcade game to be ported, was released in 1980 for the Atari 2600, though earlier Atari-published arcade games were ported to the 2600 previously.
 Coleco packaged Nintendo's Donkey Kong with the ColecoVision when it was released in August 1982.

 Built-in games, like those from the first generation, saw limited use during this era.
 Though the first generation Magnavox Odyssey had put games on cartridge-like circuit cards, the games had limited functionality and required TV screen overlays and other accessories to be fully functional.
 More advanced cartridges, which contained the entire game experience, were developed for the Fairchild Channel F, and most video game systems adopted similar technology.
-The first system of the generation and some others, such as the RCA Studio II, still came with built-in games while also having the capability of utilizing cartridges.
+The first system of the generation and some others, such as the RCA Studio II, still came with built-in games while also being able to use cartridges.
 The popularity of game cartridges grew after the release of the Atari 2600.
 From the late 1970s to the mid-1990s, most home video game systems used cartridges until the technology was replaced by optical discs.
 The Fairchild Channel F was also the first console to use a microprocessor, which was the driving technology that allowed the consoles to use cartridges.
 Other technology such as screen resolution, color graphics, audio, and AI simulation was also improved during this era.
 The generation also saw the first handheld game cartridge system, the Microvision, which was released by toy company Milton Bradley in 1979.